isaqueDaSilva/ErrorWrapper/README.md

     @ViewBuilder action: @escaping () -> some View
 ) -> some View
 ```
-- Parameters:
+### Parameters:
-1. rror: A binding to the Error object that will trigger the alert.
+- error: A binding to the Error object that will trigger the alert.
-2. action: A trailing closure that defines actions to execute when the alert is dismissed.
+- action: A trailing closure that defines actions to execute when the alert is dismissed.

 # Example Behavior
 - An Error object is triggered (e.g., upon a failed network request).